 A candidate controls a committee if he or she has a significant influence on the actions or decisions of the committee or acts jointly with the committee in connection with its expenditures.
+Under the one committee/one bank account provisions of the Act, a candidate Quick Tip officeholder may only have one bank account per committee.

+A candidate or

-Under the one committee/one bank account provisions of the Act, a candidate or officeholder who controls a committee for his or her election may not at the same time control a general purpose committee, such as an "Improve River City" committee.
+or officeholder who controls a committee for his or her election may not at the same time control a general purpose committee, such as an "Improve River City" committee.
 In limited circumstances, exceptions to the one committee/one bank account rule exist to permit a local candidate or officeholder to control a ballot measure committee, legal defense fund, or officeholder expense committee (if provided by local ordinance).